SeleniumHQ/selenium/javascript/node/selenium-webdriver/README.md

     npm install selenium-webdriver

 You will need to download additional components to work with each of the major browsers.
-The drivers for Chrome, Firefox, PhantomJS, Opera, and Microsoft's IE and Edge web browsers are all standalone executables that should be placed on your system [PATH].
+The drivers for Chrome, Firefox, and Microsoft's IE and Edge web browsers are all standalone executables that should be placed on your system [PATH].
 Apple's safaridriver is shipped with Safari 10 for OS X El Capitan and macOS Sierra.
 You will need to enable Remote Automation in the Develop menu of Safari 10 before testing.

 | Browser           | Component                          |